wernerkrauss/silverstripe-rector/README.md

 };
 ```

+Silverstripe-rector comes with two types of SetLists: `SilverstripeSetList` for single sets of rectors (e.g. upgrading from 5.0 to 5.1 or for genereal Silverstripe code styles) and `SilverstripeLevelSetList` for combining all set lists up to a given Silverstripe CMS version, e.g. running all upgrades to Silverstripe 5.1.

 ## Running rector

 Once it's configured, you can run rector in the command line using the following command: